 Council Oak Senior Squadron (OK125)

-As a composite squadron, the membership focus is on cadet, cadet sponsor, and active senior members.
-Weekly meetings are mainly aimed at advancing cadets through the CAP Cadet Program.
-A separate meeting may be determined for active senior members as needed.
+As an adults only squadron, the membership focus is on active senior members.
+Weekly meetings are mainly aimed at advancing cadet flight opportunities and emergency response capabilities of the Oklahoma Wing.

 YOU CAN JOIN AFTER THREE VISITS:

 WING: OK | UNIT: 125

 The origins of the Civil Air Patrol story began in 1936, when Gill Robb Wilson, World War I aviator and New Jersey director of aeronautics, returned from Germany convinced of impending war.
 Wilson envisioned mobilizing America’s civilian aviators for national defense.